-The authority will delegate to the governing body of a school yet to receive a delegated budget, funds to meet governors' expenses.
+The LA will delegate to the governing body of a school yet to receive a delegated budget, funds to meet governors' expenses.

-Under section 50 (5) of the Act, only allowances in respect of purposes specified in regulations made under section 19 of the Education Act 2002 may be paid to governors from a schools' delegated budget share.
+Under section 50 (5) of the Act, only allowances in respect of purposes specified in regulations may be paid to governors from a schools' delegated budget share.
 No other allowances may be paid.
 Schools may not pay expenses duplicating those paid by the Secretary of State to additional governors appointed by him/her to schools under special measures.